-When we were young it was kind of cute when we threw tantrums as toddlers, not getting what we wanted.
+When we were young it was cute when we threw tantrums.

 As we grew older, some of us would learn to wait our turn, be patient and show consideration for others.
 Some of us, however, didn’t.

 We’d continue throwing tantrums but in more mature and sophisticated ways.

 We’d continue to demand our fair share from others, but more subtly, and often without screaming or rolling around on the floor crying.